Full bathroom remodel: layout, waterproofing, tile, fixtures, lighting, and cabinetry.

 That a bathroom can be calm and spa-quiet without getting cold or overly precious.

 Bathrooms punish shortcuts.
-The ones that still feel good in ten years are the ones where the hidden work was done right.
-That's most of what a good bath remodel actually is.
+The ones that still feel good in ten years are the ones where the hidden work was done right: the waterproofing membrane, the slope at the drain, the framing behind the niches, the silicone joints at every plane change.
+That’s most of what a good bath remodel actually is.

 Inside the room